-ENGL 2189S Science Writing
+ENGL 2189 Σ Science Writing

 A workshop course designed to give experience in writing for science-based industries.
-Students will do several case studies requiring the creation of science-oriented documents for both in-house and consumer audiences.
+Students will do several case studies requiring the creation of science-oriented documents for both in-house and consumer au-

-Lecture Hrs = 3, Lab Hrs = 0 Prerequisite: ENGL 2311
+$Lecture\ Hrs=3$ , $Lab\ Hrs=0$ Prerequisite: ENGL 2311

-ENGL 2307 Ω Creative Writing
+ENGL 2307 Ω Creative Writing I

-A critical seminar for writers of poetry: narrative or lyric; of fiction: sketches, anecdotes, short stories, novels, and drama; of factual writing: articles, biography, or family history.
+A critical study for writers of poetry: narrative or lyric; of fiction: sketches, anecdotes, short stories, novels, and drama; of factual writing: articles, biography, or family history.
 Creativity, criticism, and revision are emphasized.
 Analyses of contemporary models and techniques are examined with emphasis on literary qualities.

+ENGL 2308 Q

-ENGL 2308 $\Omega$ Creative Writing
+Creative Writing II